gsurrel/FacebookNotifications/README.md

 # Facebook Notifications

 Small Android app for getting notified (friends, messages and notifications) while being privacy-friendly.
+It doesn't require the Facebook Platform to be turned on.

 [Direct link to .apk file](https://raw.githubusercontent.com/gsurrel/FacebookNotifications/master/FacebookNotifications-release.apk)